 But despite their ‘defensive tackle’ size, they are seriously swift.
 They’re the world’s fastest thing on two legs.
 A quick one can hit over 40mph (70kph) on a sprint and set its long-distance cruise control to about 30mph / 50kmh.

-The best cuts are from their powerhouse thighs and are usually sold as either ‘fillets’ or ‘medallions.’
+The best cuts are from their powerhouse thighs and are usually sold as either filets or medallions.
 The difference?
-None at all as far as I can tell in the eating.
-Costlier fillet does have a uniform, clean-cut rounded shape in comparison to the more irregular form of less expensive medallions – which I buy.
+None as far as I can tell in the eating.
+Costlier filet does have a uniform, clean-cut rounded shape in comparison to the more irregular form of less expensive medallions – which I buy.
 Either way, with less fat, cholesterol, and calories than skinless chicken, ostrich is one of the healthiest, most naturally-raised meats you can eat.

 I love ostrich for its flavor, color, and texture.
 I rate its flavor alongside first-class rib-eye.
 Texture and tenderness are like very good sirloin – firm and finely grained.
 The color is a darker, bloody ruby red than either of those two prime cuts.
 Hard to believe this gets classed as ‘poultry.’

 Not surprisingly, these qualities combine to make it incredibly rich.
 So, serving sizes need only be about three quarters that of a beef steak.
 Nine ounces of ostrich would be amply generous for a big-eating meat lover.

 Perhaps even more so than top-drawer beef, rare is the way to eat it.
 As a pal of mine says: ‘Ostrich?
 Yes, please.
 And as rare as you dare!’